zeroBitOfDiff/networkingthings/notes.md

 > ideal
 * we want the io concurrency of asyncIO
 * processing concurrency of multi-processing
+> multiprocessing and AsyncIO
+* use the primitives that we get from multiprocessing module
+* run an asyncIO event loop on each child process
+* use the multiprocessing queues as communication from the parent to the child processes
+* this will beef up AsyncIO
+    * ie, if we have 100 concurrent requests on a single async process, we can have 1000 concurrent requests if we had 10 processes running in parrallel.
 > GIL
 * global interpreter lock
 * piece of python runtime that prevents multiple threads from executing on the VM at the same time